kpmeen/clammyscan/README.md

 # ClammyScan

+Contains libraries for use in akka-streams pipelines and Play!
+Framework applications that require AV scanning.

+The streams library contains the akka-streams implementation that handles the communication with clamd.

-ClammyScan is a Play!
-Framework Module that enables parallel anti-virus scanning of file upload streams.
+The body-parsers library contains a Play!
+Framework Module that provides access to body parsers enabling parallel anti-virus scanning of file upload streams.

+## Background

 Traditionally, AV scanning is handled by some background service running on the machine(s) where files are stored.
 And files are typically scanned after they've